Andre2503/pandas-challenge/PyCitySchools/Analysis/Analysis_Report.md

 1. **Budget per Student Impact**: Schools with the highest budget per student ($645 - $680), which were predominantly large government schools, exhibited the lowest average reading and math scores (1.15 and 1.14 standard deviation points below the mean, respectively).

-2. **School Size Impact**: Large government schools with 2000 to 5000 students had lower math and reading scores compared to medium and small schools, which were independent.
-It suggests that school size might have a negative impact on academic outcomes for government schools.
+2. **School Size Impact**: Large schools with 2000 to 5000 students had lower math and reading scores compared to medium and small schools, which were all independent.
+It suggests that school size might have an impact on academic outcomes.
+However, it is worth noting that large school were predominately government schools.

 3. **School Type Impact**: When considering the overall averages, independent schools had slightly higher average reading and math scores (approximately 2.1% higher) than government schools.